ibm-cloud-docs/atracker-cli-plugin/atracker-cli-v2.md

 The {{site.data.keyword.cloud}} command-line interface (CLI) provides extra capabilities for service offerings.
 This information describes how you can use the CLI to define and manage settings for your {{site.data.keyword.atracker_full}} instance using the CLI.
 {: shortdesc}

-This information applies only if you use an {{site.data.keyword.at_full}} [Event Routing offering](/docs/atracker?topic=atracker-getting-started).
-See the [command line references for {{site.data.keyword.at_full}} hosted event search](/docs/activity-tracker-cli-plugin?topic=activity-tracker-cli-plugin-activity-tracker-cli) for the CLI for that offering.
-{: important}

 ## Prerequisites
 {: #atracker-v2-cli-prereq}